zafeirian/pqm/README.md

 # pqm
-A repository for Computational Quantum Physics course
+A repository for Computational Quantum Physics course.